broadinstitute/puppet-amavisd/README.md

 ## Overview

-This module is designed to take care of installing and configuring the Amavis service.
+This module is designed to take care of installing and configuring the Amavisd service.

 ## Module Description

-This module should correctly setup Amavis on a given host.
+This module should correctly setup Amavisd on a given host.
 This includes:

 * Package installation
 * Service management